arpitr2106/Hirely/README.md

 ### ✨ Key Features:

--   _User Authentication_ – CSign in via Google or email/password using Clerk.
+-   _User Authentication_ – Sign in via Google or email/password using Clerk.
 -   _Role-based Access_ – Separate flows and dashboards for recruiters and candidates.
 -   _Job Posting & Management_ – Recruiters can post, update, and delete job listings.
 -   _Job Search & Filters_ – Candidates can search jobs by location, company, role, and save favorites.